Review 692: Oppenheimer

 Oppenheimer is amazingly, astonishing biographical drama film, a fascinating character study and a showcase for Christopher Nolan's brilliant filmmaking.

-Based on the biography, American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird & Martin J. Sherwin, the film chronicles the life of J. Robot Oppenheimer, an American theoretical physicist who is recruited to lead the Manhattan Project to develop the first nuclear weapons and thereby ushering in the Atomic Age.
+Based on the biography, American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird & Martin J. Sherwin, the film chronicles the life of J. Robert Oppenheimer, an American theoretical physicist who is recruited to lead the Manhattan Project to develop the first nuclear weapons and thereby ushering in the Atomic Age.

 Despite being only a bit part, Florence Pugh gets a chance to shine playing psychiatrist Jean Tatlock, she was blunt, knew what she wanted but was also troubled